fragosti/blog/src/posts/a-look-at-cryptovoxels.md

   <img src="/assets/img/cv-price-area.png" alt="Cryptovoxels Price Over Area" class="my-4" style="width: 350px"/>
 </div>

-Above you can see the distribution of the ETH prices (in wei) for settled trades (left), a plot of ETH price vs. parcel height (middle), and a plot of ETH price vs. parcel area (right) over the past month (May 2020) or so.
+Above you can see the distribution of the ETH prices (in wei) for settled trades, a plot of ETH price vs. parcel height, and a plot of ETH price vs. parcel area over the past month (May 2020) or so.
+While you do see a lot of sales occur at the 1.5 ETH (approx. $375) mark, you also see some parcels go for over 10 ETH (approx. \$2,500)!
+The plots show that while there is some noise, price is generally correlated with the size of the parcel.

 Anecdotally, the prices of parcels have gotten much higher over the past year.
 If you want to investigate more, [Cryptovoxels Investment Thoughts](https://andrewsteinwold.substack.com/p/cryptovoxels-investment-thoughts) and [How to Value Virtual Assets](https://andrewsteinwold.substack.com/p/how-to-value-virtual-assets) go pretty in-depth.